 If you're using a plain old credit card every day that doesn't offer rewards, you're missing out.
 There are tons of credit cards out there that pay you back for your daily spending.
 We're talking things like travel perks, cash, merchandise, and more.

-1. The Best Card for the Most Rewards
+Best Card for the Most Rewards

 Fidelity® Rewards Visa Signiture® Gives the Highest Cash Back Rate